-The 7 Best Options Analysis Software and Tools in 2024
+The 6 Best Options Analysis Software and Tools in 2026

-• A platform for in-depth research?
+- A platform for researching options,

-• An options-focused brokerage?
+- An options-focused brokerage,

-There are dozens of tools, apps, and software to choose from.
+...there are dozens of tools, apps, and software to choose from.

 Summary view

-1. Best backtest-based trade alert service: Stock Market Guides
+- Best overall: Stock Market Guides

-2. Best for options market research: Market Chameleon
+- Best for options market research: Market Chameleon

-3. Best brokerage for options trading: tastytrade
+- Best brokerage for options trading: tastytrade

-7. Best options API: IVolatility
+- Best options API: IVolatility

-1. Stock Market Guides: Best backtest-based trade alert service
+1. Stock Market Guides: Best overall

-• Category: Alert service
+- Category: Alert service & trade scanner

-• Rating:
+- Rating:

-• Cost: $69/month
+- Cost: $69/month

-Stock Market Guides is a stock and options trade alert service that was built on seven years of backtested data, research, and analysis.
+Stock Market Guides is a stock and options trade alert service that was built based on seven years of backtested data, research, and analysis.

 The brains behind the operation: Eric Ferguson.